Vyvanse Addiction

 UK doctors prescribe Vyvanse under the name Lisdexafetamine, and it is a prescription-only medication primarily used to treat children and young adults.
 In some cases, it can also treat moderate to severe binge eating disorders in adults.

-Amongst teenagers and young adults, there is a growing trend of abusing performance-enhancing medications such as Vyvanse in the UK.
+Amongst teenagers and young adults, there is a growing trend of abusing performance-enhancing medications in the UK leading to problems such as Vyvanse addiction.
 These drugs are commonly referred to as “smart drugs” as they increase a person’s focus and concentration.
 College students in the UK commonly misuse stimulants such as Vyvanse to heighten concentration and their euphoric effects.

 Some people may also abuse Vyvanse to lose weight by obtaining it without a prescription.